spectral-cockpit/specprepper/README.md

 # Overview

-To extract chemical and physical knowledge from spectra in automated fashion (aka machine learning), spectra are typically preprocessed as part of the workflow.
+Chemometrics and machine learning are mathematical tools to extract and apply chemical and physical knowledge from spectra in automated fashion.
+For this, spectra are typically preprocessed as part of the workflow.
 This is mostly to reduce light scattering and other optical artefacts.

 The goal of {specprepper} is not only to wrap different signal processing methods and make them more accessible, but also to offer some of the exisiting algorithms with faster code implementations.